 After you have arranged the RF traces, you must now design your board such that the RF tracks are isolated.
 You can do this by stitching vias around the RF traces.

 It is essential because it is very likely that the RF board you are designing will be part of a device that utilizes high-speed signals, such as USB and HDMI ports.
 Isolating the tracks will prevent overheating when these signals are sent to and from the device.

 Ground inductance is affected by two things in the RF chipset: Vias and through holes.
 Vias can accomplish the task of connecting ground pins to the ground plane.

-Arranging multiple through holes will also reduce the harmful effects of the ground plane, and this is important because battery inductance does not respond well to high frequencies.
+Arranging multiple through holes will also reduce the ground plane's harmful effects, which is important because battery inductance does not respond well to high frequencies.